justvr/balkan-bread/src/pages/blog/16-05-2021-double-streets/index.en.md

 If the bar is famous enough the postcode isn’t shared because...people just know.

-But I had just moved to Berlin.
+But I’ve just moved to Berlin.